 Insurance Rates in Uninsured Underinsured Motorist Coverage

 Worrying about insurance rate hikes after a car crash or motorcycle accident is normal.
-Insurance agents and adjusters will try to dissuade you from the service you are rightfully paying for and cause you more pain and suffering by telling you that your insurance rate will go up.
+Insurance agents and adjusters will try to dissuade you from the service you are rightfully paying for and cause you more pain and suffering by telling you your insurance rate will increase.

-This is not done with your best interests in mind but, instead, to save insurance companies money and avoid the complexities of the legal process during a personal injury or car accident claim.
+This tactic is typically used to save the insurance company money and avoid the complexities of the legal process during a personal injury or car accident claim.

-Thankfully, in California, it is illegal to raise insurance rates after an individual — who wasn’t at fault for an accident — makes a claim, regardless of having uninsured/underinsured (UM/UIM) drivers policy or any other car insurance types.
+Fortunately, in California, it is illegal to raise insurance rates after a non-fault accident claim, including those involving uninsured/underinsured (UM/UIM) motorist coverage or any other car insurance types.
+Proposition 103 legally binds insurance companies against penalizing customers for utilizing their UM/UIM coverage.

 Why You Need UM/UIM Coverage and When to Use It